SANJAI-s0/IRS_genai/README.md

-# IRS

-An Information Retrieval System is a system designed to search, retrieve, and present information from a large collection of unstructured or semi-structured data (like documents, web pages, articles) based on user queries.

 # 🔎 Information Retrieval System using Gemini API

 This is an intelligent Information Retrieval System built using **Python**, **Streamlit**, and **Google's Gemini API**.
 Users can upload PDF or text documents and ask questions — the app provides context-aware answers powered by Gemini 2.0 Flash.